- Npcap OEM is a third-party driver that usually works with network monitoring software.

 Some users have posted on Microsoft’s support forum about Npcap OEM.
-They have noticed Npcap listed in Apps & features and wonder what exactly is it.
+They have noticed Npcap listed in Apps & features and wonder what exactly it is.

-That’s not surprising as unrecognized apps/programs can sometimes be viruses, so in this guide, we’re going to take a closer look at Npcap OEM and see what it actually is.
+That’s not surprising, as unrecognized apps/programs can sometimes be viruses, and users always have the urge to uninstall them.
+So, in this guide, we’ll look closely at what Npcap OEM is used for.

 Npcap OEM is a third-party packet-sniffing driver (or library) for Windows platforms.
 This driver enables software to find the network adapter on your PC.